Don't bug out!

 Cetaphil also known as the Nuvo method

 This dry on suffocation method was created by a dermatologist who has unfortunately admitted that this method was nothing more than a get rich scheme.
-Originally known dubbed as the Nuvo method and charged $284 for the lotion, it was actual the Cetaphil face cleanser.
-Click here for articles explaining this.
+Originally dubbed as the Nuvo method and charged $284 for the lotion, it was actually the Cetaphil face cleanser.
+Check out our "studies" section for the articles documenting this deception.

 Apple vinegar, white vinegar, Coca Cola